microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mailbox-createimportsession.md

 A successful operation returns HTTP 201 Created and a new [mailboxItemImportSession](../resources/mailboxitemimportsession.md) instance, which contains an opaque `importUrl` that you can use in subsequent POST operations to upload items into a folder.

 The **mailboxItemImportSession** object in the response also includes the `expirationDateTime` property, which indicates the expiration date/time for the auth token embedded in the `importUrl` property value.
-Post this the importUrl will be expired and deleted.
+After this time, the importUrl expires and is deleted.

 ## Request headers